sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Radar max range** : In meters, by default 4000, radar aircrafts further away than this will not be displayed.

-**Radar detail nearest** : To display an extra bar of informations at the bottom of the hud area for the closest radar aircraft found.
+**Radar detail nearest** : To display an extra bar of informations at the bottom of the hud area for the closest radar aircraft found, if closest than the set value, in meters.
 Shows : Relative altitude (meters or feet, with an up or down arrow to indicate if above or below), speed (in m/s or f/s), and absolute heading (in °, 0 is north, 90 is east, 180 is south, 270 is west).
+Set to 0 (zero) to disable.

 ## CLI commands